FluBBaOfWard/WSCpuTest/README.md

 	AuxCarry, Carry & Overflow are cleared.
 	Parity, Sign & Zero are set according to result.
 If division by zero:
-	AuxCarry, Carry, Overflow, Parity & Sign are cleared.
+	AuxCarry, Parity & Sign are always cleared.
+	Carry & Overflow are from the last multiplication.
 	Zero is set in some weird way (not tested).

 ### AAM / CVTBD
 The AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.
-So it's basically a byte by byte divide.
+So it's basically a byte by byte divide though the result is in AH and remainder in AL.
 Normaly:
-	AuxCarry, Carry & Overflow are cleared.
+	AuxCarry Carry & Overflow are cleared.
-	Parity, Sign & Zero are set according to result.
+	Parity, Sign & Zero are set according to result (of AL, remainder).
 If division by zero:
-	AuxCarry, Carry, Overflow, Parity & Sign are cleared.
+	AuxCarry, Parity & Sign are always cleared.
+	Carry & Overflow are from the last multiplication.
 	Zero is set if bit 6 or 7 of AL is set (AL > 0x3F).

 ### AAD / CVTDB